 Wenzhou Furuisi Building Materials Co. is a Chinese manufacturer that sells economy faucets in the U.S. under the Forious and Furuisi brands.

-It sells only through internet venues, limited to those that host third-party sellers such as Amazon, Overstock, Walmart, and Wayfair, as well as big box lumber stores like Home Depot and Lowe's.
+It sells only through its proprietary website, forious.com, and internet marketplaces that host third-party sellers such as Amazon, Walmart, and Wayfair, as well as big box lumber stores like Home Depot and Lowe's.

-Forious products are sold only on the internet through websites that host third-party sellers.
-The most prominent of these is Amazon.
-But, the company also sells through Walmart, Wayfair, and big box lumber stores that host independent sellers such as Lowe's and the Home Depot.
+Forious products are sold only on the internet at the company's dedicated website and through websites that host third-party sellers.
+The most prominent of these hosting sites is Amazon.
+But, the company also sells through Walmart, Wayfair, and big box lumber stores that allow independent sellers such as Lowe's and the Home Depot.

 Sales through Lowe's and Home Depot are online only.
-Forious products are not sold by plumbing supply houses or in brick-and-mortar stores.
+Forius products are not sold by plumbing supply houses or in brick-and-mortar plumbing showrooms.

-In addition to selling the faucets under the Forious banner, the company also sells the same faucets at Lowe's and Wayfair under the Furuisi brand along with showers, vanities, fixtures such as toilets and bathtubs, vent fans, heaters, and accessories like towel racks and robe hooks.
+In addition to selling the faucets under the Forius banner, the company also sells the same faucets under the Furuisi brand, along with showers, vanities, fixtures such as toilets and bathtubs, vent fans, heaters, and accessories like towel racks and robe hooks.

 Selling as Furuisi is a relatively new venture for the company in North America.
-Its three "Furuisi" trademark applications are still pending at the U.S. Patent and Trademark Office as of the date of this report.
+Its four "Furuisi" trademark applications are still being processed and are listed as "pending" by the Patent and Trademark Office as of the date of this report.

 The Company